 Averting an Outage for 40,000 Users

-The Citrix team had configured the technology to alert them if there was an issue with a Citrix-delivered application, as part of the early warning system.
-The Goliath Logon Simulator was scheduled to run and test all critical applications daily, including the EMR application that was just upgraded.
+The Citrix team had configured the Goliath Application Availability Monitor for MEDITECH to alert them if there was an issue with a Citrix-delivered application, as part of the early warning system.
+The Goliath Application Availability Monitor and “Goliath User” was scheduled to run and test all critical applications every 15 minutes daily, including the MEDITECH application that was just upgraded.

 On this day, the Citrix team was sent a real-time alert at 4:30am ET that MEDITECH was not available at several hospitals.
 From the real-time dashboard, it was apparent that failures were occurring from many sites with multiple different Goliath User admin accounts.
 This allowed IT to know in an instant that there was a global outage of the MEDITECH application that was just updated.
 From the application availability detail of each failed simulation, the failure point was identified.
 In every failed instance, an enumeration issue was discovered as the root cause and there was a picture to prove what the issue was in the “screenshot” analysis.
 As a result, the application icon was not displayed on the web interface page.

 Now, the IT team receives an advance warning if MEDITECH and Citrix will not launch before doctors and other healthcare workers log in for the day.
 The advance warning, via real-time alerts, gives the IT team peace of mind because they know the early warning system will give them time to troubleshoot and resolve the issue before users are impacted.
 They now use the new “screenshot” analysis to document, via pictures and metrics, the “true” root cause and put fix actions in place so the issue can be permanently resolved.
 See the “screenshot” analysis in the below image: